chmarsaws/realtime-web-analytics-workshop/module-1/README.md

 ![Outputs](../images/2-outputs.png)

 4. The python script, `test-beacon.py` is located in the `module-1/` folder in the GitHub repository that you should have checked out.
-If you have trouble locating it, you can also find it ([here.](test-beacon.py))
+If you have trouble locating it, you can also find it ([here.](test-beacon.py))  Open a terminal or command window, navigate to the folder that contains the test-beacon.py script and execute the command.
+If the post messages are sent successfully to the load balancer, you should see an incrementing count in the terminal window.
+You can leave this running for the rest of the workshop.

 <details>
 <summary><strong>Example Command (expand for details)</strong></summary>